What is Empadronamiento?

 To make matters easier, the OAC offers the possibility to do many of the processes directly online.
 On the townhall’s website, Ayuntamiento de Madrid, you can make your appointment, download the form you will need to fill out, and later you can even download proof of registration (el volante de empadronamiento).

-To register in Madrid you need to complete this form, which you can either download or ask for at any OAC office.
+To register in Madrid you need to complete this form from this website, which you can either download or ask for at any OAC office*.
 (If downloading you just need to enter the postal code for your district).
 It will ask for your basic information (full name, ID document number, birth date, level of studies, and signature).
 Up to four family members can register on the same form.

 In addition to the form you must present your original ID (which can be a passport, NIE, or DNI).
 For small children you should present the libro de familia.
 You will also need the original copy of your renter’s contract.
 You should bring photocopies of everything although they don’t always require them.